ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 ~~~~~~~~~~~
 {: #cddl-full title="CDDL definition of 'full_set_value'" artwork-align="left"}

 {{response-full}} shows an example of response from the Authorization Server, following a full query request to the TRL endpoint.
-Full token hashes are omitted for brevity.
+In this example, the Authorization Server does not support the "Cursor" extension (if it supports diff queries at all), hence the 'cursor' parameter is not included in the payload of the response.
+Also, full token hashes are omitted for brevity.

 ~~~~~~~~~~~
 2.05 Content